ssfsx17/sky-islands/core.md

 - 2 Action Points
 - Type: Move & Melee
 - Target: Single
+- Mapless: Moves you to the front row, targets enemy in the front row.
 - Perform a move action ending in at least 10 feet of straight line, then do a melee attack against one target at the end of the movement.
 The attack's Physical Accuracy is doubled.

 **Random Punches**: